 Genetic testing of tumour tissue may be needed to determine heritability and relative recurrence risks.
 Tumour DNA can be extracted from either fresh frozen tumour or micro-dissected tumour from paraffin blocks.

-- In a proband with apparently sporadic (no family history), unilateral, unifocal disease initial testing should ideally occur in tumour tissue seeking to identify two RB1 tumour mutations.
+- In a proband with apparently sporadic (no family history), unilateral, unifocal disease initial testing should ideally occur in tumour tissue seeking to identify two RB1 tumour pathogenic variants.
 Ideally blood should then be tested to differentiate sporadic unilateral from heritable unilateral disease.Link to UL table.

-- In a proband with bilateral or multi-focal retinoblastoma, or a family history of retinoblastoma, initial testing should occur in blood seeking to identify a heritable (germline) RB1 mutation.
-If no mutation is identified testing of tumour tissue should occur to differentiate low level somatic mosaicism from a presumed cryptic heritable RB1 mutation.
+- In a proband with bilateral or multi-focal retinoblastoma, or a family history of retinoblastoma, initial testing should occur in blood seeking to identify a heritable (germline) RB1 pathogenic variant.
+If no pathogenic variant is identified testing of tumour tissue should occur to differentiate low level somatic mosaicism from a presumed cryptic heritable RB1 pathogenic variant.
 Link to BL table.